 When it comes to issues regarding family law, these cases are almost always challenging and complex.
 Topics like divorce, child custody, visitation, and dividing property are typically highly confusing to those not well-versed in this area of the law.
 If you’re dealing with a family law issue, you may be wondering where you can turn for help.

-Aspects of Family Law
+Aspects of Family Law in OR

 There are several legal matters that fall under the realm of family law.
 The most common are as follows: